This information will help you prepare for your sperm collection by electroejaculation (EEJ) at Memorial Sloan Kettering

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
 People with the same or similar names may be having procedures on the same day.

-You will receive general anesthesia to put you to sleep during the procedure.
+You will receive general anesthesia (medication to make you sleepy) to put you to sleep during the procedure.
 A catheter (thin, flexible tube) will be placed in your bladder to drain out your urine.
-A solution will be put into your bladder through the catheter to lower the acid level.
+A solution will be put into your bladder through the catheter to lower your acid level.
 This protects any sperm that may pass into your bladder when you ejaculate.

-While you are asleep, your doctor will place a probe into your rectum.
-A mild electrical current will be delivered through the probe.
+While you’re asleep, your doctor will place a probe into your rectum.
+A mild electrical current will be sent through the probe.
 This is repeated every few seconds and slowly increased until you ejaculate.

-All of your semen will be collected.
+Your semen will be collected.
 This includes the semen from your penis and any that may have passed into your bladder.
 The semen will be analyzed under a microscope.
-If no sperm are found or if the sperm do not move well, another procedure called testicular sperm extraction (TESE) may be performed.
+If no sperm are found or if the sperm don’t move well, another procedure called testicular sperm extraction (TESE) may be performed.
 This involves collecting the sperm directly from the testes.
 This will only be done if you consented to it before your procedure.

 After Your Procedure